-House Bill No. 2584, introduced by Hilbert, seeks to amend the Oklahoma Pharmacy Act and the Physician Assistant Act to enhance the roles and responsibilities of physician assistants (PAs) in the state.
-Key provisions include increasing the membership of the Physician Assistant Committee from seven to nine members, establishing clearer requirements for practice agreements, and allowing PAs with over 6,240 hours of experience to practice without supervision.
-The bill also clarifies the authority of pharmacists to dispense controlled substances prescribed by PAs and advanced practice nurses, provided they are licensed in Oklahoma.
-Notably, it removes the requirement for PAs to be supervised by an Oklahoma-licensed practitioner after meeting specified clinical practice hours and repeals a section related to physician supervision and practice agreements.
+House Bill No. 2584, introduced by Hilbert, amends the Oklahoma Pharmacy Act and the Physician Assistant Act to enhance the roles and responsibilities of physician assistants (PAs) in the state.
+Key changes include increasing the membership of the Physician Assistant Committee from seven to nine members and establishing clearer requirements for practice agreements.
+The bill allows PAs with over 6,240 hours of experience to practice without supervision, while those with fewer hours must operate under a delegating physician's supervision.
+It also clarifies the authority of PAs to prescribe controlled substances and outlines the filing requirements for practice agreements.
+Additionally, the bill specifies that pharmacists may dispense prescriptions for controlled substances only if prescribed by an advanced practice nurse or a PA licensed in Oklahoma and supervised by an Oklahoma-licensed practitioner.

 Statutes affected: House Committee Substitute: 59-519.11, 59-521.4